Skip to main content

 uMDM 16 Day of Activism Against Gender-based Violence Candlelight Ceremony

 The 16 Days of Activism Against Gender-based Violence, which began on November 25, 2024, are coming to an end.
 For uMgungundlovu District Municipality, the focus on gender awareness and programs continues throughout the year to serve our communities.
 To further raise awareness against GBV and promote positive behavior during the festive season, a candle lighting ceremony was held at the municipality's reception area.
 This initiative aimed to demonstrate care for the community's well-being and raise awareness about HIV/AIDS.
+The session was attended by various officials including the Chairperson of the Portfolio Committee Community Services, Cllr Sphe, HOD Corporate Services Ms T Hadebe , Bishop Ndlovu, representatives from uMgungundlovu Interfaith, and uMDM officials.
+Cllr Sphe Zungu addressed the attendees, urging men to take a stand against GBV and report any cases that affect them.
+She emphasized that GBV impacts individuals of all genders and highlighted the importance of educating youth about healthy relationships and HIV awareness.
+As a symbol of unity in the fight against GBV, a candle lighting ceremony was led by Cllr Sphe Zungu and Bishop Ndlovu at the conclusion of the session.
+Participants signed a GBV awareness poster as a pledge to continue working together to combat gender-based violence.

 02 December 2024